About this listing

-SNORKELLING: You can snorkel right in front of the property and snorkel gear can be rented out next door.
+SNORKELING: You can snorkel right in front of the property and we usually have snorkel gear but sometimes they go missing and takes a while to reorder but equipment can be rented from the resort next door.

 HAND PHONES: You can bring your phones as you can purchase SIM cards and get a local number for around $3 dollars including credit.

 DIVING: Coral rehabilitation and other sustainable marine conservation area.

 LOCAL BATHING POOL: In Tejakula’s main village there is a public bathing/washing pool, the water comes directly from the mountain so is constantly running.
 Male and female sections, no mixed bathing.

 CHILDREN: If you have come as family and want a bit of time just the two of you, our house keeper can look after your children and teach them how to make temple offerings out of coconut leaves.